deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 embed the [chatmail core Rust library](https://github.com/chatmail/core/blob/main/README.md).
 This means there is a single central place where "moving the ecosystem" can be implemented.
-The [key v2 work in the chatmail core Rust library](https://github.com/chatmail/core/pull/6796) added 4696 and removed 6299 lines of code, netting a **removal of 1603 Lines of Code**.
+The [key v2 work in the chatmail core Rust library](https://github.com/chatmail/core/pull/6796) added 4696 and removed 6299 lines of code, netting a **removal of 1603 lines of code**.
 It fundamentally changed how "identity" is handled in chatmail V2 messaging.
 Chatmail clients, though?
 They don't need to do much more than pulling in a V2 core version, drop some UI elements, adapt a few APIs